NeneWang/learn-programming/python/project/project-2a.md

 ---
 sidebar_position: 3
-title: 💹 2a - Cheating your Microeconomics class using Python
+title: 💹 2a - Learning how to cheat on your Microeconomics exam
 ---

 Hello everyone by the end of this class you will learn enough to create a